 6. Create and Follow a Budget

 Creating and following a budget is an essential step towards financial independence.
 Track your income and expenses to gain a clear understanding of where your money is going.
 Identify areas where you can cut back on unnecessary spending and allocate funds towards your financial goals.
-A budget helps you stay accountable and ensures that you are making intentional decisions with your money.
+Budgeting software can automate this process and provide visual insights that keep you accountable.

 7. Build an Emergency Fund